In this guide you will learn about:

 sudo modprobe dm-crypt sha256 aes

 Step 7: Now, set up your encrypted drive.
 You will have to enter a passphrase for that.
-Note it down somewhere secure as you will need it later to gain access to your encrypted data or configure your encrypted hard drive.
+Note it down somewhere secure as you will need it later to access your encrypted data or configure your encrypted hard drive.

 sudo cryptsetup –verify-passphrase luksFormat /dev/sda1 -c aes -s 256 -h sha256